 Upon arriving in Glenwood Springs from Aspen we were shocked at the traffic heading towards the Hanging Lake Trail.
 Seeing many signs along the way with their bright flashing lights screaming “EXIT FOR HANGING LAKE CLOSED” and “NO PARKING AVAILABLE TURN AROUND” was definitely discouraging when we had planned to spend only a day in Glenwood Springs.

 We headed back a few exits to a walking path we saw called Grizzly Creek that followed along the Colorado River and ventured right up to the Hanging Lake trailhead.
-While the Hanging Lake Trail is only a two mile round trip trail, the four miles we walked before that on the Grizzly Creek path with little food definitely was poorly planned!
+FYI: Going this way does add 4 miles to your trek to the top of Hanging Lake but if you want to see the beauty here, it’ll be worth the extra miles!

-By the time we reached the top of Hanging Lake Trail we were exhausted!
-But boy were the views were incredibly worth it!
+By the time we reached the top of Hanging Lake Trail you’ll probably be exhausted!
+But boy is the view incredibly worth it!

 Many people think that Hanging Lake looks similar to Plitvice Lakes National Park in Croatia.
 What do you think?